 A priority of new or young drivers is building up a track record of safe driving and no claims, as this is how you'll bring your expensive new-driver premium down to more affordable levels through "no claims discounts" (NCD) or a "no claims bonus" (NCB).
 The NCD/NCB is a percentage off the full premium.
 Generally speaking, for every year in which you don't claim, your NCB will go up, giving you a larger discount.

 Below you can see the average NCB of drivers insured by Bell car insurance.
-The Bell NCB ranges from 5% with one claim-free year up to 36% for 9 claim-free years in 2021, but this can vary from year to year.
+The Bell NCB ranged from 8% with one claim-free year up to 37% for 9 claim-free years in 2021, but this can vary from year to year.

 Not all claims will affect your NCB.
 Here are some situations in which your NCB won't be reduced, even if you make a claim: